michealespinola/syno.plexupdate/README.md

     /homes/admin/scripts/bash/plex/syno.plexupdate/syno.plexupdate.sh

 **Note:** Synology recommends that you disable the default "`admin`" account for security reasons.
 In these examples, the admin directory structure is just a script storage location.
-You can run the script from here even if you disable the "`admin`" account.
+You can run the script from here even if you disable the "`admin`" account (which you really should).

 ### 2. Add the Plex 'Public Key Certificate' in DSM 6

 * *This step is not required for DSM 7*

 Updates directly from Plex (which is what this script installs) are not installable in the Synology DSM 6 by default - because no 3rd-party applications are.
 To install updates directly from Plex, DSM 6 must be configured to allow packages from other trusted application publishers.
-Plex's 'Public Key Certificate' must be installed to allow this safely without simply allowing any and all application publishers.
+To facilitate this, Plex's 'Public Key Certificate' must be installed to allow this securely and without simply allowing any and all application publishers to be installable.
 The full instructions for this can be found on Plex's website here:

 > <https://support.plex.tv/articles/205165858-how-to-add-plex-s-package-signing-public-key-to-synology-nas-package-center/>